San Francisco's Transamerica Pyramid sold for $650 million

 The price was initially over $700 million but the deal was delayed amid the coronavirus pandemic, which heavily disrupted the real estate market and sent most office workers home.

-The new owners, which include Germany’s biggest pension fund, Bayerische Versorgungskamme, plan to renovate the 1972 building.
+The new owners, which include Germany’s biggest pension fund, Bayerische Versorgungskamme, plan to renovate the building that has been a recognizable part of the San Francisco skyline since it was built in 1972.

 The deal also includes two nearby buildings, at 505 Sansome St. and 545 Sansome St., which is a potential development site.
-The three buildings total around 760,000 square feet.
+The three buildings total around 760,000 square feet (70,606 square meters).